Philadelphia Public Art @philart.net

 * See also:

-+NY Times obituary of David von Schlegell
++nytimes.com's David von Schlegell obituary

 +wikipedia.org's Odysseus/Ulysses page